hafah/windows10/README.md

-# Keeping your windows installation fresh.
+# I don't want to click NEXT

-Software Management Automation allows for often reinstalling windows.
-I tend to reinstall windows every couple months.
-I use [chocolatey](https://chocolatey.org/) to install all the programs I use in one go.
+I tend to reinstall windows every couple months with the help of [chocolatey](https://chocolatey.org/).

 ### Installation